-- 1. The following network utility services are excluded from the maximum height control applying in the land unit or settlement area in which they are located: - a.
-Street light poles. - b.
-Metrolight poles. - c.
+- 1. The following network utility services are excluded from the maximum height control applying in the land unit or settlement area in which they are located:

+- a.
+Street light poles.

+- b.
+Metrolight poles.

+- c.
 Telecommunication distribution lines and poles. - d.
 Electricity distribution lines and poles. - 2.
 The following network utility services may exceed the maximum height control applying in the land unit or settlement area in which they are located as follows: - a.
-A cell phone mast and attached antennas may exceed the height limit in commercial 5 and landforms 3, 5 and 6 by a maximum of 3m. - b.
-A cell site antenna attached to an existing building may exceed either the maximum height for the land unit or settlement area or the lowest point of the roof line of the building by a maximum of 2m, whichever is the lesser. - 3.
-All other buildings associated with network utility services must comply with the maximum height control applying in the land unit or settlement area in which they are located.
+A cell phone radio-communication and telecommunication mast and attached antennas may exceed the height limit in commercial 5 and landforms 3, 5 and 6 by a maximum of 3m. - b.
+A radio-communication and telecommunication cell site antenna attached to an existing building may exceed either the maximum height for the land unit or settlement area or the lowest-highest point of the roof line of the building by a maximum of 2m, whichever is the lesser. - All other buildings associated with network utility services must comply with the maximum height control applying in the land unit or settlement area in which they are located.